bitlogik/OpenPGPpy/README.md

 (sudo) systemctl enable pcscd
 ```

-It uses PySCard, but this is listed in pip dependencies.
-So PySCard is automatically installed when you install this package.
-In Linux, We recommend to install PySCard using the distro package manager (see above).
+It uses Pyscard, but this is listed in pip dependencies.
+So Pyscard is automatically installed when you install this package.
+In Linux, We recommend to install Pyscard using the distro package manager (see above).

 ### Installation of this library

 Easiest way :
-`python3 -m pip install openpgppy`
+`python3 -m pip install OpenPGPpy`

 From sources, download and run in this directory :
 `python3 -m pip  install .`

 ### Use